2200092/CS220AU-DP-2022/README.md

 - Start drafting information on the main topic on the website.
 ### in week 7
 - Search for interesting photos and videos to add.
+- Find a partner for project evaluation.
+### in week 8
+- Read some articles and pages with relevant information.